Marriage Records before 1837

 Marriage Records

 A marriage record is any type of record or certificate that states the date and place where two individuals were married.
-The records are available from 1837 onwards as published by the GRO- these are available online, and you can view more information here.
-(For the availability of records before 1837, click here.)
-Once you have found the marriage record you need, then you can order a copy of the certificate.
-For information on how to find a marriage record, click here.
+The records are available from 1837 onwards as published by the GRO, and in parish records for years before 1837.

 Using Marriage Records in your Genealogical Research